did-hack/didhack.xyz/index.md

 <br/>

 Join us online for `did:hack`, a decentralized identity hackathon!
-Our opening event is March 13th.
-You’ll have the opportunity to work on projects throughout the week with our closing event on March 16th.
+Our opening event is June 5th.
+You’ll have the opportunity to work on projects throughout the week with our closing event on June 8th.

 Beginner to Decentralized Identity?
 Don’t worry!
 We’ll start the event with an introduction on concepts such as DIDs, Verifiable Credentials, and what it means to own and control your own digital identity.